+Subject Code APSS1L01

+Subject Title Tomorrow's Leaders

+Credit Value 3

+Level 1

-Subject Code APSS1L01 Subject Title Tomorrow's Leaders Tomorrow's Leaders Credit Value 3 Level 1 GUR Requirements Intended to Fulfill This subject intends to fulfill the following requirement(s): Healthy Lifestyle Freshman Seminar Languages and Communication Requirement (LCR) Leadership and Intra-Personal Development Service-Learning Cluster-Area Requirement (CAR) Human Nature, Relations and Development Community, Organization and Globalization History, Cultures and World Views Science, Technology and Environment China-Study Requirement Yes or No Writing and Reading Requirements English or Chinese Pre-requisite / Co-requisite/ Exclusion NIL Assessment Methods 100% Continuous Assessment Individual Assessment Group Assessment Objectives The course is designed to enable students to learn and integrate theories, research and concepts of the basic personal qualities (particularly intrapersonal and interpersonal qualities) of effective leaders.
+GUR Requirements Intended to Fulfill This subject intends to fulfill the following requirement(s): Healthy Lifestyle Freshman Seminar Languages and Communication Requirement (LCR) Leadership and Intra-Personal Development Service-Learning Cluster-Area Requirement (CAR) Human Nature, Relations and Development Community, Organization and Globalization History, Cultures and World Views Science, Technology and Environment China-Study Requirement Yes or No Writing and Reading Requirements English or Chinese

+Pre-requisite / Co-requisite/ Exclusion Nil

+Assessment Methods 1.
+Class Participation 2.
+Group Project 3.
+Term Paper • The grade is calculated according to the completion and submission of all passing the subject; and • Student must pass all component(s) in l component assignmen ts are required for

+Objectives The course is designed to enable students to learn and integrate theories, research and concepts of the basic personal qualities (particularly intrapersonal and interpersonal qualities) of effective leaders.
 This subject also intends to help students develop and reflect on their intrapersonal qualities, interpersonal qualities and connection of learning to oneself.
 Finally, the subject cultivates students' appreciation of the importance of intrapersonal and interpersonal qualities in effective leadership.